gabri00/Into-The-Dungeon/README.md

 - `-l` or `--load` to load the last checkpoint of a previous saved game

 ### License
-Source code, expect game assets, are available under the MIT license.
+Source codes, expect game assets, are available under the MIT license.